-The Pancreatic Cancer Action Network-AACR Fellowship, in memory of Samuel Stroum supports a postdoctoral or clinical research fellow who is in the first three years of his or her fellowship training to conduct pancreatic cancer research and establish a successful career path in this field.
+The Pancreatic Cancer Action Network-AACR Fellowships, in memory of Samuel Stroum support a postdoctoral or clinical research fellow who is in the first three years of his or her fellowship training to conduct pancreatic cancer research and establish a successful career path in this field.
 The research proposed for funding may be basic, translational, clinical or epidemiological in nature and must have direct applicability and relevance to pancreatic cancer.

 Top of Page